tsnellgrove/dark_castle3/doc/to_do.md

 			- DONE: update game_update SwitchStateCond call with local cond_switch_list
 			- CANCEL: rework SwitchStateCond cond_check() to allow for all False values => default (if on True)
 				- FINDING: I was right the first time ;-D
-			- INPROC: test (never getting to cond_check() - need to look at trig_check() )
+			- DONE: test (never getting to cond_check() - need to look at trig_check() )
+		- TBD: clean up and optimize
+			- TBD: sort out cup_of_tea game_update
+			- TBD: elim cond_switch_lst from AutoMachMixIn cond_check() call
+			- TBD: clean up web_main, game_update, mach_class, pre_action, post_action, auto_action, cond_class
+			- TBD: rethink keeping individual lists in trig_vals_lst
 			- TBD: in cond_class(), update LeverArrayCond to inherit from SwitchStateCond
 			- DECISION: harmonize 'timer' & 'switch' cases in trig_check() ?
 			- TBD: update post_action() trig_check() call as needed
 			- TBD: update TrigMixIn trig_check() as needed
+			- TBD: review and standardize pre_action(), post_action() and auto_action()
 			- TBD: document format for trig_vals_lst in comments ( auto_action() and game_update() )
-		- TBD: sort out cup_of_tea game_update
-		- TBD: elim cond_switch_lst from AutoMachMixIn cond_check() call
-		- TBD: clean up web_main(), game_update, mach_class(), pre_action(), post_action(), auto_action()
-		- TBD: review and standardize pre_action(), post_action() and auto_action()
 			- TBD: update mach doc (for both AutoMachMixIn and TrigMachMixIn)
-	- INPROC: fix VS Code error checking / pylance or whatever is wrong
-		- DONE: tried un-installing and re-installing python extension & pylance (Sept 17)

 - TBD: review other inheritance ideas
 	- TBD: review existing Warning class - refactor / integrate with Mach class
 		- TBD: refactor app_turn modules (warning & timer code)
 		- TBD: review existing Timer class - refactor / integrate with Mach class
 		- TBD: update version build #
 	- TBD: reconsider parent / child mach classes / MixIns
 		- IDEA: can Warning be a parent of Mach?
 		- IDEA: is Timer truly an independent class?
 		- IDEA: do I want different types of Mach based on trigger_type = proto vs. auto vs. cmd vs. switch
 		- IDEA: but if so, then how many MixIn varients do I end up with?
 Too many?
 		- TBD: de-dup warning and timer classes
 	- IDEA: it appears that "selective inheritance" just isn't a thing.
 What now?
 		- IDEA: makes sense... in all other cases I inherit from simple parents to more complex children
 		- IDEA: WarnClass is simpler... so it should be the parent
 		- IDEA: perhaps right now I'll just make an independent class with duplicate trig_check code base
 		- IDEA: as a future activity, I can look to de-dup in a more elegant fashion

+- INPROC: fix VS Code error checking / pylance or whatever is wrong
+	- DONE: tried un-installing and re-installing python extension & pylance (Sept 17)

 - TBD: git branch merge with master
 	- TBD: 'git checkout master' to switch focus to master
 	- TBD: 'git branch: to confirm focus
 	- TBD: 'git merge <FEATURE_NAME> -m "branch <FEATURE_NAME> merge"'
 	- TBD: 'git push' to push merge to origin (GitHub)
 	- TBD: confirm that origin is updated
 	- TBD: confirm that code is updated and still runs
 	- TBD: 'git branch -d <FEATURE_NAME>' to clean-up local branch
 	- TBD: 'git push origin --delete <FEATURE_NAME>' to clean up origin
 	- TBD: confirm origin is cleaned up
 	- TBD: post-branch-delete run test
 	- TBD: update cleesh engine version build

 - IDEA: triggers